-If you hire a builder your bathroom renovation will will take between four and eight weeks depending on the scope.
+If you hire a builder, your bathroom renovation will take between four and eight weeks, depending on the scope.

 Add another three months before construction starts.
-This is the time you spent to design and budget a bathroom remodel.
+This is the time you spend to design and budget a bathroom remodel.
 And plan to order any long lead items during this time.

-So, three months for design and ordering materials followed by four to eight weeks of construction.
+So, three months for designing and ordering materials are followed by four to eight weeks of construction.

 If time is highly important to you, don’t change the layout of the original bathroom.
 Also, use pre-finished products that install quickly and easily.
 You get to design and budget a bath remodel on your terms.

 It’s the difference between “Some assembly required.” and “Build from scratch.”
-Two examples would be shower walls that are assembled on site or a shower niche that you just glue into place.
+Two examples would be shower walls assembled on-site or a shower niche that you just glue into place.

-Pre-fabricated materials are often less expensive than buying materials and paying for the installation.
+Pre-fabricated materials are often less expensive than buying and paying for the installation.